mads5715/RegistryPrototype/README.md

-# Simple NPM Registry Prototype
+# Simple Internal NPM Registry
 Simply trying to recreate an NPM registry in C# mostly using the docs, and the client tool it self.
 ## Current Functionality
 - [x] Publish